Charity: Water: Operations

 Charity: water collaborates with local partners to identify optimal locations for water projects.
 Working closely with committees, they consider factors like community involvement, geography, sustainability, and necessity.
 Local partners play a crucial role in promoting sanitation and hygiene practices and deciding on the most suitable water project, be it rainwater harvesting, a piped system, a well, or a BioSand Filter.
 The establishment of these committees not only advances water access but also stimulates local economies by encouraging workforce engagement and community participation.

 Reporting

-The organization utilizes social networks and digital tools, including real-time video and GPS mapping, ensuring transparency for donors.
-It directly associates donations with specific projects, provides ongoing updates on fieldwork progress, even in challenging situations.
-Leveraging web data capabilities, it tests campaigns and innovates donor-project connections.
-With remarkable design and branding, it appeals to a young, skeptical demographic often pressed for time in charitable giving.
-However the public reports provided often exclude key indicators of performance.
-Reports do not provide information of water-well effectiveness nor metrics such as the average required travel time to water sources and the number of well projects currently functioning.
+The organization uses social networks and digital tools, including real-time video and GPS mapping.
+Donations are linked to specific projects, and fieldwork updates are provided through digital platforms.
+The organization also uses web-based data tools in its campaigns and donor-project communications.
+Public reports do not include some performance indicators, such as water-well effectiveness, average travel time to water sources, and the operational status of well projects.